epiforecasts/covid19.forecasts.uk/README.md

     data(ensembles)
     data(qra_weights)

-These can be re-created from the individual model forecasts using
+The ensembles that are based on publicly available data can be re-created from the individual model forecasts using

-    ensembles_and_weights <- generate_ensembles(uk_forecasts, data)
+    ensembles_and_weights <- generate_ensembles(uk_forecasts, covid_uk_data)
     ensembles <- ensembles_and_weights$ensembles
     qra_weights <- ensembles_and_weights$qra_weights